brt-yilmaz/movie_book/README.md

 - **User Registration and Login**: Users can click on the avatar icon and register by clicking the "Sign Up" button.
 If they don't confirm their email, they will receive an error when logging in.

 - **Email Confirmation**: Users who confirm their email via the confirmation link will be able to log in successfully.
-We are aware of an issue where an error may be displayed after clicking the confirmation link; however, the verification process will still occur.
+I am aware of an issue where an error may be displayed after clicking the confirmation link; however, the verification process will still occur.

 - **User Authentication**: Registered users can log in using their credentials.